 What steps can you take to safeguard your business?

 The solution might be simpler than you imagine.
 The most effective approach to combat phishing is to slow down, carefully assess, and analyze.
 Look out for inconsistencies in URLs, domains, and message content.
+Using a password manager to validate the sites you are logging into, as well as MFA as a secondary security measure will increase your protection a hundredfold.
+Of course, having an advanced security solution that monitors your business’s network and devices will give professional protections 24/7.

 If you’re interested in keeping your team well-informed about these risks, feel free to reach out to us for assistance.